pavitrakumar78/Python-Custom-Digit-Recognition/README.md

 ![final_digits](https://github.com/pavitrakumar78/Python-Custom-Digit-Recognition/blob/master/final_digits.png)

 ### Note:
--User image should be a scanned (atleast 300dpi) image.
+- User image should be a scanned (atleast 300dpi) image.
--Image can be any format supported by OpenCV.
+- Image can be any format supported by OpenCV.
-~-If custom dataset is to be used for training, then `split2d` method's parameters should be changed to avoid `ValueError: array split does not result in an equal division`. i.e if you are going to use `python digit_recog.py <your-own-training-data.jpg/png> <test-data.jpg/png>` then adjust the `DIGIT_DIM` parameter and resize the training image so that it looks more or less like the default MNSIT iamge (digits.png). `split2d` basically splits the input image into small cells of size `DIGIT_DIM x DIGIT_DIM` and uses those cells (images) for training.~
+~- If custom dataset is to be used for training, then `split2d` method's parameters should be changed to avoid `ValueError: array split does not result in an equal division`. i.e if you are going to use `python digit_recog.py <your-own-training-data.jpg/png> <test-data.jpg/png>` then adjust the `DIGIT_DIM` parameter and resize the training image so that it looks more or less like the default MNSIT iamge (digits.png). `split2d` basically splits the input image into small cells of size `DIGIT_DIM x DIGIT_DIM` and uses those cells (images) for training.~
--In `NEW_digit_recog.py`, use either
+- In `NEW_digit_recog.py`, use either

 ```digits, labels = load_digits(TRAIN_DATA_IMG) #original MNIST data```